Memory vectors for similarity search in high-dimensional spaces: Introduction

-This paper studies similarity search from the perspective of statistical signal processing and decision theory while most of the experimental work uses computer vision large datasets.
-Its organization is as follows.
+The paper is organized is as follows.
+Section~\ref{sec:prob} gives a formal problem statement.
 Section~\ref{sec:comu} focuses on the design of a single memory vector.
 We formalize the similarity of a query with the vectors of one memory unit as a hypothesis test.
 We derive the optimal representative vector under some design constraints and show how to compute it in an online manner.
 Section~\ref{sec:coma} proposes and analyzes two different ways to assign database vectors to memory units: random assignment and weakly supervised assignment which packs similar vectors into memory units.
 We provide a theoretical and experimental analysis of the different design and assignment strategies.
-Finally, the experimental section~\ref{sec:app} evaluates our approach on standard benchmarks for image search.
+Section~\ref{sec:app} presents the results of experiments that evaluate our approach on standard benchmarks for image search.
 We use descriptors (vectors describing images) extracted with the most recent state-of-the-art algorithm in computer vision~\cite{JZ14}.
 Our results show the potential of our approach for this application.
+Finally, we present the complete analysis of our method in Section~\ref{sec:analysis}.